ropensci/DataPackageR/vignettes/usingDataPackageR.md

 data <- runif(100)
 ```

-This will be converted to an Rmd file with a proper yaml header, which will then be turned into a vignette and properly indexed in the built package.
+This will be converted to an Rmd file with a proper yaml header, which will then be turned into a vignette and indexed in the built package.

 ## Build the data package.